csdorman/My-Code-Learning/README.md

 ## Review: CSS grid `auto-fit` vs `auto-fill`

+## Dec 28
+Still hacking away at this BS4 stuff.
+Sometimes it feels relatively easy, and sometimes it feels like I'm just copying what's going on in the video and hanging on for dear life.

+Was working on the "PatternProject" today though, and had to do a significant amount of debugging on a (relatively) simple problem, which I was able to figure out in the end.
+So that's good, I guess.
+I'm getting more comfortable using the tools and using them effectively.

+Progress!
 ## Dec 25
 Got up and was able to get (at least) 1 pomo of work done today.